 - Are there available payment plans that can be availed to make the treatments less of a financial burden?

 - Where will the tests and treatments take place?
 Will the procedures be done in this clinic or in another location?

-- Do you provide mental and emotional care to your patients through counseling or couple support groups?
+- Do they provide mental and emotional care to their patients through counselling or couple support groups?

 Let these guidelines help make the first visit to a fertility clinic an informative and less stressful one.